 References page: Author Last name, First initial & middle initial.
 (Year of publication).
 Title of work: Capital letter also for subtitle.
 Location: Publisher.

-This can be really difficult, especially if you are trying to cite less commonly referenced materials, or websites in which it is difficult to identify elements like author or date of publication.
-There are many online materials and guides available through the library's website, and multiple copies of the Publication Manual of the American Psychological Association are available at every campus library.
+This can be really difficult, especially if you are trying to cite less commonly referenced materials, or websites in which it is difficult to identify elements like author or sponsor.
+There are many online materials and guides available through the library's website, and multiple copies of the MLA Handbook for Writers of Research Papers are available at every campus library.
 Additionally, the librarians are always available to help.

-Generally, you need the author(s) last name, year of publication, and the page number or page ranges where you found the information, e.g. (Stewart, 2009, p.17).
-If there is no author, you will list the title in quotes, ("Economic Outlook," 2008).
+Generally, you need the author's last name, and the page number where you found the information, (Stewart 17).
+If there is no author, you will list the title in quotes, ("Economic Outlook" 250).
 If there is no page number, or you are referring to the entire work, omit that element.

 In-text citations will look pretty much the same no matter what your original source of information is.
-Your in-text citation is just the basic information, typically the author's last name and the page number from where it came (when available or relevant) that points your reader to the full citation on your References page.
+Your in-text citation is just the basic information, typically the author's last name and the page number from where it came (when available or relevant).

 If you are referencing two or more sources of information that provided you with similar information within your sentence or paragraph (but not directly quoting), you can combine your parenthetical citations into one.
 You will still need the authors' last names and page numbers, separated by a semicolon: